jan-revay/dotfiles/README.md

 - aliases should only be allowed to be merged to testing once they have been synchronized between all shells (PowerShell, zsh, fish, bash...)
 - aliases should not fire `command unknown` error
+- TODO - consider using this repo from root directory instead of just home